Filmon-gh/Quiz-App/README.md

 <img src="https://raw.githubusercontent.com/Filmon-gh/Quiz-App/cf7b01120a1ee6177a4824898f2e1ffc49e0fbfe/images-pr2/Frontpage.JPG"  width="700" height="500" />

+The time remaining feature is provided to aid users in adhering to the optimum time limit for each question, allowing for efficient practice sessions.
+Nevertheless, users are also free to take more time than indicated by the time remaining feature, as needed, to fully comprehend and assimilate the process
 ## Quiz-App area and Question area

 - The quiz question area is located below the main header  providing a  structured presentation of the quiz content.
 The question area is designed to showcase the question number and the question itself, along with the answer choices presented in A, B, C, and D format. for easy comprehension.